fregante/ghosttext.fregante.com/welcome/index.md

 style: centered
 ---

-<h2>Welcome to GhostText</h2>
+## Welcome to GhostText

-<p>Make sure to install the GhostText extension in your editor as well, pick one among the ones supported:</p>
+Make sure to install the GhostText extension in your editor as well, pick one among the ones supported:

 <ul class="apps">
 	<li>